 Fighting coronavirus – updated support for researchers and innovators

-One year after its initial launch, the EPO has updated and expanded the information in its "Fighting coronavirus" platform to reflect the rapidly-changing technology landscape in the struggle against the pandemic.
-The 35 search strategies added to the platform today reflect e.g. new interest in a wider range of existing medicines that could be suitable for re-purposing as COVID-19 therapeutics, and a wider variety of existing disinfectant technologies useful for making public spaces and transport safer.
-There are now over 300 search strategies in this free resource, an almost threefold increase from the original platform, all compiled by dozens of EPO experts.
+Two years after its initial launch, the EPO has updated and further expanded the information in its "Fighting coronavirus" platform to reflect the ongoing changes in the technology landscape to counter the pandemic.
+Most of the 42 search strategies added to the platform today relate to more medicines that have become of interest as COVID-19 therapeutics, and the others concern additional technologies relevant to the so-called "New Normal".
+There are now around 350 search strategies in this free resource, an almost threefold increase from the original platform, all compiled by dozens of EPO experts.

-As a world leader in supplying technical information, the EPO took the initiative last June to support researchers, businesses and decision-makers by sharing patent information on technologies which are useful in combating the novel coronavirus SAR-CoV-2 or in treating COVID-19.
-This expanding resource has been visited almost 50 000 times in the last 12 months, earning praise from many quarters.
+As a world leader in supplying technical information, the EPO took the initiative in the first months of the pandemic to support researchers, businesses and decision-makers by sharing patent information on technologies which are useful in combating the novel coronavirus SAR-CoV-2 or in treating COVID-19.
+This expanding resource has been visited almost 75 000 times since its launch, earning praise from many quarters.
 The platform now encompasses such diverse technologies as vaccines, medicines, diagnostics, healthcare informatics, building and vehicle design (e.g. to minimise transmission), smartphone apps as well as everyday items like masks and disinfectants.
 Innovation has flourished in many different areas, and the technical information in patent documents are often published nowhere else.